 We are natural storytellers, so it’s no surprise that we would tell stories about our conflicts, too.
 Story-making and story-telling about our conflict is natural and not, on its own, a problem.
 The problem comes with our attachment to those stories and our mistaken belief that our story is a retelling of The Truth.

 We tell stories to communicate, connect, entertain, educate, persuade, inspire, unite, divide, appreciate, and demonize.
 Stories help us retain ideas and try new ones on for size.
 We use stories to understand and make meaning, constructing our world with their help.
 Australian psychologist Peter O’Connor says, “Not to have a story is in fact not to be human.”

 Stories are part of the fabric of our lives from our earliest years.
 When I was very little my mother wove stories for me every night at bedtime, using a little ceramic cottage as the launching point for each tale.
-The cottage had a light inside and we would peer in together to see the wolf in grandma’s bed, Little Red Riding Hood nearby, a basket of goodies on her arm (click the image above to see a larger view of the cottage’s interior).
+The cottage had a light inside and we would peer in together to see the wolf in grandma’s bed, Little Red Riding Hood nearby, a basket of goodies on her arm.

 In my mother’s stories, the wolf and Little Red had many adventures together and they never involved the wolf eating anyone.
 I recall being very excited to hear each night’s story and to this day fondly remember the happiness and security I felt staring into that little cottage while my mother sat next to me.
 I still have the ceramic cottage, I still love animals, and I still have a rather positive view of wolves.
 My mother’s bedtime stories shaped my opinions before I knew I had any.